kishore-singh-1709/CORTEX_MERN/README.md

 ### Build Frontend (optional step)

-Code for frontend is already compiled and saved under the `webui/dist` when building the backend app (using maven) it will pickup the code from `webui/dist`.
-However if you modified the frontend code and want your changes to get reflected then you must build the frontend
+Code for frontend is already compiled and saved under the `build/`

 ```bash
 # Navigate to PROJECT_FOLDER/ (should contain package.json )